markis22/Active-Directory/README.md

 <br />
 <br />
 In the Server Manager, click on "Tools" and select "DHCP" for the role and enable "Routing", and install  <br/>
-Right-click "IPv4" and "Configure the IP address accordingly, please make sure to add the DC IP to the router:  <br/>
+Right-click "IPv4" and "Configure the IP address accordingly.
+Please make sure to add the DC IP to the router:  <br/>
 <img src="https://i.imgur.com/bdpmykQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />